vsundar95/BeginnerRust/README.md

 Vectors are like arrays but can be dynamic.
 We can define vectors in two
 ways:
 `Vec<u32> = Vec::new()` or using `vec![]` macro.

+### Lesson 25 - Reading a File
+Crate name : l25-reading-a-file

+Reading from a file is simple with rust.
+First we need to import two modules at the top of the program:
+`use std::fs::File;` and `usr std::io::prelude::*;`

+Now we must open the file using `File::open`.
+Notice that there is a `.expect` at the end of the open command.
+This is used to throw an error when the file cannot open.

+We can create a string and put the contents of the file into the string.
+This is done using the `read_to_string` function as well as an `expect` trail.